ST10462553/XHAW_GroupB_Website_/README.md

 - Palesa

-### Programming Languages used for making the project:
+### 📱Programming Languages used for making the project💻:
 - HTML + CSS (for the website)
 - Kotlin (for the app)